We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - tenderness and swelling around the eyes, nose, cheeks, and forehead

-Sinusitis can stem from various factors, but it always results from fluid becoming trapped in the sinuses, allowing germs to grow.
+Sinusitis can stem from various factors, but it

 The most common cause is a virus, but a bacterial infection can also lead to sinusitis.
 Triggers can include allergies and asthma, as well as pollutants in the air, such as chemicals or other irritants.

 Fungal infections and molds can cause fungal sinusitis.

 The following may increase a person’s risk of developing sinusitis:

 - having a previous respiratory tract infection, such as a cold

 - nasal polyps, which are small benign growths in the nasal passage that can lead to obstruction and inflammation

 - sensitivity to substances such as dust, pollen, and animal hair

 - having a weakened immune system due to medication or a health condition